isabella232/siliconsalon.info/_pages/index.md

 "Firmware could be self-sovereign and the user could truly own [the chip they bought], instead of just "renting" it from the chip maker."
 {: .notice--info}

+#### On Entropy

+"I am surprised frankly how much people accept entropy from unknown source."
+{: .notice--info}

 #### On Lock-In

 "We are trying to move in the direction of zero black-box code, so we need details on the secure boot with no NDA."